 One of the great things about a HFC nbn™ connection is that it is less invasive and easier to connect than some other nbn™ technologies.
 Depending on the type of premises, only an nbn™ HFC modem should need to be connected, meaning little to no work required inside the premises, making it less intrusive during connection.
 You’d just need to plug it into your wireless router to get multiple devices connected at high speed.

 In most cases, once your area goes live, all you will need to do is make a call to your RSP, like iiNet, to connect and ensure you have an nbn™ ready modem to start surfing.

-Once the HFC network is upgraded and live, it is hoped it will deliver speeds of up to 100Mbps (megabits per second) download and 40Mbps upload to end users.
+Once the HFC network is upgraded and live, it is hoped it will deliver the fastest NBN™ speeds available.

 The upgrades being performed on the Cable will mean HFC will have better bandwidth than some other technologies.
 This means less congestion and better speeds for end users.